-A study of the properties and use of soils in relation to plant growth and development.
+4 hrs.
+Studies the properties and use of soils in relation to plant growth and development.
 Special emphasis on soil texture, structure, moisture relations, biological activity, organic matter content and plant nutrients as they relate to park management.

-PKM 111 Basic Horticultural Skills (3-3)

-An introductory course designed to develop specialized skills in ornamental horticulture.
+PKM 111 Basic Horticultural Skills (3-3) 4 hrs.
+Designed to develop specialized skills in ornamental horticulture.
 Major emphasis on balling and burlapping trees and shrubs, bare root planting, use of container-grown stock; propagation of plants by seed, layerage, budding and grafting; and discussion of plant disorders, care and use in parks.
 Prerequisite: BIO 120.

-PKM 121 Facilities Management (2-3)
+PKM 121 Facilities Management (2-3) 3 hrs.
 Details the management of park facilities, including buildings, swimming pools, play equipment, ice rinks, athletic fields and all surfaced areas within the jurisdiction of a park district.
 Fundamentals of plumbing, masonry and electricity in relation to the function of park structures and landscape installations.

-PKM 140 Grounds Equipment and Shop Operation (1-6)
+PKM 140 Grounds Equipment and 4 hrs.
+Shop Operation (1-6)

-A study of the operation, maintenance, selection, and care of equipment used in park management.
-Practical experience in the repair, adjustment and troubleshooting of engines and other specialized equipment.
+Operation, maintenance, selection, and care of equipment used in park management.
+Practical experience in the repair, adjustment and trouble-shooting of engines and other specialized equipment.

-5 hrs.
-PKM 150 Park Management Internship (0-35) An internship whereby the first year student can receive field training under the supervision of an experienced park administrator.
+PKM 150 Park Management 5 hrs.
+Internship (0-35)

+Internship whereby the first year student can receive field training under the supervision of an experienced park administrator.
 First year students should receive training in several areas of park and grounds operation management in order to gain practical knowledge and experience in the field.
-Prerequisite: Consent of instructor.

-PKM 210 Drainage and Irrigation (2-3)
+PKM 210 Drainage and Irrigation (2-3) 3 hrs.
 Study of the design and installation of drainage and irrigation systems.
 Particular attention toward types of systems, materials and costs.

-PKM 212 Turfgrass Science (3-3)
+PKM 212 Turfgrass Science (3-3) 4 hrs.
 Basic characteristics, soil requirements, environmental adaptation, propagation, and uses of turfgrass.
 Special emphasis on the establishment of grasses and their identification.
 The management of established turfgrasses, emphasizing the essential maintenance practices of fertilization, weeds and their control, mowing, aerification, verticutting, renovation, and spraying for disease and insect control.
 A study of business procedures essential to turfgrass managers including budgeting, recordkeeping, purchasing, and time studies.
 Prerequisite: PKM 110.

-PKM 214 Principles of Park Design and Construction (3-3)
+PKM 214 Principles of Park Design 4 hrs. and Construction (3-3)

 Presents the fundamentals of construction as applied to landscape projects, the use of materials, installation techniques, tools, equipment, structures, surveying, and grading used in landscape construction.
 Basic drafting techniques and principles of landscape design.
 Prerequisite: PKM 101 and PKM 110.

-PKM 220 Arboriculture (1-6)
+PKM 220 Arboriculture (1-6) 4 hrs.

-The care and management of ornamental trees.
+Care and management of ornamental trees.
 Techniques and demonstration of planting, staking, pruning, spraying, fertilizing and general care of shade and specimen trees.
-Instruction on the techniques of climbing and use of safety equipment, methods of bracing, cabling and guying of trees, cavity repair and surgical practices, and the organization and management of municipal street tree departments.
+Instruction in the techniques of climbing and use of safety equipment, methods of bracing, cabling and guying of trees, cavity repair and surgical practices, and the organization and management of municipal street tree departments.